 The answer lies in this "Mad Hour".
 Harper Lee's "disappearance" is actually related to a case.

 In the 1970s, in Alabama, United States, a pastor was suspected of defrauding and murdering many people around him, including his wife and stepdaughter, but he escaped the law again and again with the defense of lawyer Tom Radney.
 A sanction, at the victim's funeral, was finally killed, a scene many people at the scene witnessed.

 Ironically, Tom Radney transformed himself into a lawyer for the murderer.
 Not only was the murderer finally acquitted, but with a set of sophistication, Tom Radney also shaped the other party into a person who was deeply admired and loved. , a character like the personification of justice.

-This happened when Alabama writer Harper Lee had moved to New York, and in 1960 she achieved worldwide fame with "To Kill a Mockingbird", known as "Shaping a Mockingbird".
-American Impression", in 1962, the film of the same name also came out, and the actor Gregory Peck won the Oscar for best actor.
+This happened when Alabama writer Harper Lee moved to New York, and in 1960 she achieved worldwide fame with "To Kill a Mockingbird", known as "Shaping a Mockingbird".
+American Impression", in 1962, a film of the same name also came out, and the actor Gregory Peck won the Oscar for best actor.

 At that time, Harper Lee saw the possibility of non-fiction writing from the book "Cold Blood" published by a friend, and after hearing about the pastor, he returned to his hometown to prepare a background check and data collection on the case.

 Although not necessarily many people know what Harper Lee looks like on the streets of New York, she is "real red" in her home state of Alabama, and many residents hope that they can appear in Harper Lee's book.
 In the pastor's case, attorney Tom Radney was in the spotlight and, like many residents, wanted to be famous.